How You Can Choose a Great URL For Your Landing Page

 Now imagine you are searching for an Italian restaurant in San Francisco.
 If you see these two URLs in a list of search results, you'll be more inclined to click on the second one, don't you agree?

-And when you read the keyword-rich URL text, you'll have a strong hint about the results you'll get, a solid idea about what you'll see on a landing page on the other side of that URL.
+And when you read the keyword-rich landing page URL text, you'll have a strong hint about the results you'll get, a solid idea about what you'll see on a landing page on the other side of that URL.

 Do you see how this could help Luigi's reservation landing page on the other side of that URL experience a higher conversion rate?

 Your choice of URLs can affect the SEO and conversion results you experience with your landing pages.
 You want these results to be in your favor.
 You want your landing page URLs to drive interested potential customers to you, not away from you to one of your competitors.

 I trust this article has offered you some easy-to-implement advice to help you make your landing pages even more likely to convert.

 An Online Marketing Tool You Don't Want To Live Without